 in accordance with the Rules.

-To the extent that the amount of the non-conforming capital expenditure is not to be recovered pursuant to Section 9, AGN will add that amount to its speculative capital expenditure account in accordance with the Rules.
+To the extent that the amount of the non-conforming capital expenditure is not to be recovered pursuant to Section 9, Multinet will add that amount to its speculative capital expenditure account in accordance with the Rules.

 Review of the Access Arrangement